 The Society promotes and fosters Amateur Radio activity within the Royal Navy and Royal Marines.
 It liaises with the Radio Societies of the other UK Services and with other Navies throughout the world.
 Membership is open to all radio amateurs with an interest in maritime affairs.http://www.rnars.org.uk/

 Seafarers’ Advice & Information Line (SAIL) is the only Citizens Advice service dedicated to seafarers across the UK.

 SAIL has been giving support to merchant seafarers and fishermen for 20 years.
 It has now expanded and can give free advice to anyone who has ever served in the Royal Navy.
 We can also help their partners, widows and widowers.https://sailine.org.uk/

 The first point of contact for veterans seeking support

 We put veterans and their families in touch with the organisations best placed to help with the information, advice and support they need – from healthcare and housing to employability, finances, personal relationships and more.

-The RNRMC is a major grant making charity dedicated to improving the quality of life for former and serving personnel of the Naval Service - and their families.
-The RNRMC can help in any of these areas: benevolence (the relief of those in need or dis
+The RNRMC is a major grant making charity dedicated to improving the quality of life for former and serving personnel of the Naval Service - and their families.http://rnrmc.org.uk

 We’re Blind Veterans UK, formerly St Dunstan’s, and we believe that no one who’s served our country should battle blindness alone.
 That’s why we’re here to help with a lifetime’s practical and emotional support, regardless of when they served and how they lost their sight.
 We help blind veterans to recover their independence and discover a life beyond sight loss.